Closing the Gender Gap in STEM and AI in Africa

 Empowering Young Girls with AI & STEM Skills

-Under the banner Girls in AI, we empower young girls with hands-on AI, coding, chatbot development, data science and design thinking education, giving them a direct path to pursue rewarding careers in AI and entrepreneurship.
-To ensure long-term success for young girls in Africa, we cultivate an inclusive and supportive educational environment that empowers them to thrive and excel in STEM and business.
+Under the banner Girls in AI, we empower young girls with non-formal, hands-on AI, coding, chatbot development, data science and design thinking education, giving them a direct path to pursue rewarding careers in AI and entrepreneurship.
+To ensure long-term success for young girls in Africa, we cultivate an inclusive and supportive educational environment that empowers them to thrive and excel in STEM, entrepreneurship and the green economy.

 Girls in AI Harare